decision-making-mike/transport-company/blog.md

 # Blog.

+## Update 25.
+Refactoring.

+In this update I'm changing the names of variables so that they contain full names of the SI units, and not their symbols.
+Moreover, I'd like it to become my habit to use full names in variable names.
+The thing is, variable names are to be always in lowercase, but not all SI units are in lowercase.
+This also applies to units other than from SI.
+Strictly speaking, I don't know whether there are units, in SI or any other system, or cross-system, that differ only in their case.
+But I think it's worth to avoid confusion anyway, especially given that a variable name forms a context where precision matters.

+I'm also improving code formatting, and improving the name of one variable in the script `database/data-generation-insertion/insert-orders.sql`.

 ## Update 24.
 Benchmarking.

 | Table. | Average time per 1 row for 1000 rows generated (10 measurements, in seconds). | Average time per 1 row for 10 000 rows generated (10 measurements, in seconds).